nbhalla93/Data-Visualization-CS590V/README.md

 # Data-Visualization-CS590V
-Visualization of Australian Forest Fire and its Impacts on Biodiversity and Humans
+Visualization of Australian Forest Fire and its Impacts on Environment and Biodiversity

 **ABSTRACT**